 The elderly have reached a stage where they need attention and love after a lifetime of effort and experience.
 Just as children at different age levels have different spiritual needs and the right behaviours must be used to deal with them, so do adults need to be appreciated for their past efforts by children and family members around them.

 Today’s elderly are the same mothers and fathers of yesterday who have cared for and raised their children with great difficulty but with love.
 Now, they need the love and respect of their children, even if they are not financially needy.
-We should not forget this and learn about their actual needs are.
-Here you can read about” The Needs of the Elderly.”
+We should not forget this and learn about their actual needs.

-The elderly are a valuable asset and can provide young people, particularly their own children, with years of experience and knowledge.
+The elderly are a valuable asset and can provide young people with years of experience and knowledge, particularly their own children.

 Attention and Communication with the Elderly